bom-radar/rapic/README.md

 ## Using the API
 -------------------------------------------------------------------------------
-Please consult the rapic_ds.h header and the source of demo.cc for examples on how to use the API within your code.
+Please consult the rainrapic.h header and the source of demo.cc for examples on how to use the API within your code.